 My kids have been having a ball cutting apples all day long.
 I think I’ve bought 3 bags of apples this last week, no joke.
 One of the best things is how EASY it is to clean up too.
-KitchenAid has made this attachment really user friendly and cleaning friendly (if that phrase even exists….but if it’s easy to clean, I’m ALL IN!)
+KitchenAid has made this attachment really user friendly and cleaning friendly.

 HOW TO MAKE ZOODLES